neuschaefer/reform-handbook/src/source/parts.rst

 - OLED display, connecting to the keyboard via a 4-pin 1mm pitch flex cable
 - Trackball or Trackpad, connecting to the motherboard via one JST-PH cable

-The main box features four neodymium bar magnets inserted into slots below the front edge.
-These match with their counterparts in the screen front.
+The Main Box features four neodymium bar magnets inserted into slots below the front edge.
+These match with their counterparts in the Screen Front.

 Keyboard Frame
 --------------

 .. image:: _static/illustrations/23.png

-The Keyboard Frame is inserted into the main box to close it from the top.
+The Keyboard Frame is inserted into the Main Box to close it from the top.
 It has four tabs on the front that must be inserted first.
 The frame is mounted with six M2x6 flathead screws.

 Screen Back
 -----------